About MRI scan of the elbow

 - sports- or trauma-related injury

-In case of suspected elbow mass lesion or infection, intravenous gadolinium-based contrast agent may be given to you.
+In case of suspected elbow mass lesion or infection, an intravenous gadolinium-based contrast agent may be given to you.
 This special form of MRI is called an MR arthrogram.
 A mixture of contrast agent and saline would be injected into the elbow joint within MRI examination.
 More about contrast agents you can read here.